 Cynthia Erivo’s Beauty Routine Is Wicked—Just Like Her Highbrow Nail Designs

 Cynthia Erivo is never one to play it safe, especially when it comes to her personal style.
-The award-winning actress—who stars as Elphaba in this fall’s cinematic adaptation of Wicked, the story of the Wicked Witch of the West and her friendship with Glinda the Good (Ariana Grande)—is known for her bold choices.
+The award-winning actress—who stars as Elphaba in the cinematic adaptation of Wicked, the story of the Wicked Witch of the West and her friendship with Glinda the Good Witch (Ariana Grande)—is known for her bold choices.
 And while she donned a chic black-and-white ensemble at the Louis Vuitton spring 2025 show in Paris last month, her signature clawlike nails were a riotous exploration of design and color.
 The British actress and singer sports lavish polish jobs that often reference fine artworks, and has said that nails play an integral role in her approach to self-expression.
 With Wicked, intricate nail designs have taken on a new kind of importance, as they aided in developing her approach to playing Elphaba.
-It’s fitting, then, that the lacquer brand OPI has tapped Erivo to be its new global brand ambassador, and is releasing a collaboration dropping alongside the highly anticipated blockbuster film, in theaters November 22.
+It’s fitting, then, that the lacquer brand OPI has tapped Erivo to be its new global brand ambassador and is releasing a collaboration alongside the highly anticipated blockbuster film in theaters on November 22.

 You’re well-known for your nails.
 Were you always a nail girly?